plani01/Gita-QR-Code-Detection/audioremoverREADME.txt

+DISCLAIMER: REMOVING AUDIO IS ONLY NECESSARY FOR 4K QUALITY VIDEOS: removing audio prevents running out of memmory before the video is finished creating

 A couple preliminary points:
 this audio remover is resource intensive, its recommended you run this on a multicore system.
 As this script can take advantage of multiple threads.